surma/surma.dev/content/things/compile-js.md

 ```

 So I managed to run some fairly complex JavaScript in Wasm without writing a
 whole engine, and ended up with a mere 86KiB.
-That's pretty cool.
+That’s pretty cool.

-> **ES20-ohmygodwhathaveyoudone:** Please don't get too excited.
+> **ES20-ohmygodwhathaveyoudone:** Please don’t get too excited.
 This
 transpiler supports a miniscule subset of JavaScript and is in no way compliant
 to any ECMAScript standard.
-It _could_ be, but as of now it's not.
+It _could_ be, but as of now it’s not.

 If you want to inspect the generated C++ code, pass the `--emit-cpp` flag.

-Anyhow, I don't think this particular approach is worth pursuing any further.
+Anyhow, I don’t think this particular approach is worth pursuing any further.
 To explain why I think that, I suppose I should explain how this approach
 works.

 ## JSXX

-Let's start with the most normal part of this setup.
+Let’s start with the most normal part of this setup.
 The parser.

 ### Parsing